University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/simple_scripts/README.md

 ```

 Edit doit.sh to set your domain any any paths you need to adjust.
-Also, set if you want to run sa or sa-r.

-Touch files in gd-reports as so:
+Touch files in gd-run as so:

 ```
 touch gd-run/in/mike
 ```

+Use a for loop or something to save time.

 Then run